dip-proto/fastly.js/fastly-vcl/vcl-functions/http_functions.md

    - Use descriptive names for custom headers (X-prefix for non-standard headers)

 2. Status Code Handling:
-   - Use http.status_matches for category-based status code handling
+   - Use http_status_matches to test against lists of status codes
    - Implement different caching strategies based on status codes
    - Add debugging information for error responses
    - Log errors appropriately based on status categories